Watch: Kabul museum restores art shattered by Taliban

 He urged the Taliban to go to museums in Qatar's capital Doha, where the group has a political office, and see the artefacts preserved and respected there.

 "If they are here in power and there is no change in their mentality, it means we are definitely back where we started and whatever we achieved will be gone.
-Not only the cultural objects but the values that [we have]."
+Not only the cultural objects, but the values that [we have]."